The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 Senior Vice President for Advancement

-Since Chiu’s arrival, Babson has experienced significant growth in alumni engagement and fundraising results, consistently surpassing annual goals.
-Alumni participation has grown from 20 to 32.2 percent, and total commitments have exceeded $61 million for the past two consecutive years—from $16.1 million annually to an astounding $91.1 million in 2020.
+Since Chiu’s arrival, Babson has recorded historic growth in alumni engagement and fundraising results, consistently shattering annual goals and achieving record results.
+Alumni participation has grown from 16 to 32.4 percent, and total commitments have grown from $16.7 million annually to an astounding $91.1 million in 2020.
 He has also played an integral leadership role in securing numerous transformational gift commitments that have impacted virtually all facets of the campus.

 These record highs are a direct result of the renewed vision for an integrated Advancement effort.
-He also spearheaded efforts to conceive, plan, and launch Babson’s Centennial Campaign, the most ambitious, comprehensive campaign in the institution’s history with a goal of $300 million.
+He also spearheaded efforts to conceive, plan, and launch Babson’s Centennial Campaign, the most ambitious comprehensive campaign in the institution’s history with an initial goal of $300 million.
 The $300 million goal was achieved nearly four years ahead of schedule and the Campaign was subsequently raised to $500 million.

 Chiu previously served as Vice Chancellor for Advancement at UMass Lowell.
-During his five-year tenure, the university saw record growth in revenue with more than $90.8 million in new commitments, and posted five consecutive record-breaking fundraising years and secured nearly $100 million in new gift commitments.
-Chiu also guided strategy and execution for Our Legacy, Our Place, the first comprehensive fundraising campaign in the UMass Lowell’s history.
+During his five-year tenure, the university posted five consecutive record-breaking fundraising years and secured nearly $100 million in new gift commitments.
+Chiu also guided strategy, implementation, and execution for Our Legacy, Our Place, the first comprehensive fundraising campaign in UMass Lowell’s history.

-Prior to UMass Lowell, Chiu spent four years at Providence College, where he was Associate Vice President for Institutional Advancement.
-As the Chief Operating Officer, he was responsible for alumni relations, development and advancement services, building a team of 48 employees, achieving record fundraising results, and laying the groundwork for the college’s capital campaign.
+Prior to UMass Lowell, Chiu spent over four years at Providence College, where he served as Associate Vice President for Institutional Advancement.
+As the Chief Operating Officer, he was responsible for alumni relations, development, and advancement services, building a new team, achieving record fundraising results, and laying the groundwork for the college’s largest capital campaign.

-Chiu is active in the Council for Advancement and Support of Education (CASE), having served on the District I board.
-During his tenures, both the UMass Lowell chancellor and Babson president were honored with CASE’s Chief Executive Leadership Award for their efforts in Advancement, a recognition of Chiu’s impact.
-He has a Bachelor of Science in business and a master’s degree in education both from the University of Connecticut.
+Chiu has been active in the Council for Advancement and Support of Education (CASE), having served on the District I board.
+During his tenures, both the UMass Lowell chancellor and Babson president were honored with CASE’s Chief Executive Leadership Award for their efforts in Advancement, a recognition of Chiu’s leadership and impact.
+He earned a Bachelor of Science in business and a master’s degree in education both from the University of Connecticut.